skylite21/coffee-react-flask/README.md

 # coffee-react-flask

 This is a flask based web app which can be a starting point for any kind of web app.
 If you want to use react with coffee, try this out.
 If you dont like it, dont :)
+I stopped working on this, and switched to flask with angular.

 # Installing